VenoMave: Targeted Poisoning Against Speech Recognition: Method

-With \sys{}, we inject poisoned data into the victim's training set such that the trained neural network will generate an adversarial output for the target input, which will be decoded by the language model as the targeted word sequence.
-Therefore, the explicit adversarial label is a sequence of the \ac{HMM} states.
-Note that not only one possible sequence of \ac{HMM} states would lead to a specific transcription.
-For this reason, we first have to determine which output sequence is a promising candidate as our target.
+Considering the hybrid speech recognition architecture, we have to inject poison samples such that the trained acoustic model generates an output sequence that will be decoded as the target words by the language model.
+Therefore, the adversarial label for the acoustic model is a sequence of \ac{HMM} states that describes our target transcription.
+Note that not only one possible sequence of states would lead to a specific transcription, as a large number of state sequences map to the same transcription.
+For this reason, we first have to determine which state sequence is a promising candidate to achieve the desired output transcript.